F1 Betting Guide

 While the idea of incredibly fast cars racing around a track for first place sounds simple enough, F1 racing is made complex by a strict set of rules and regulations which each driver has to abide by.
 As with any sport, there are no certainties and this is certainly the case when it comes to F1 racing, as there are many external factors which can affect the outcome of a race.

 Even a novice player will be familiar with placing wagers on a specific team or driver to win, but there are a variety of other bets which can be placed as well.
-Players that are feeling confident in their predictions can place wagers on 1st, 2nd and 3rd place in a specific order, while other wagers see bets on pole position as well as which driver will make the fastest lap time at mobile betting sites.
+Players that are feeling confident in their predictions can place wagers on 1st, 2nd and 3rd place in a specific order, while other wagers see bets on pole position as well as which driver will make the fastest lap time similar to the top horse racing betting sites.

 The best tip for being successful at betting on F1 has to be knowledge of the sport itself.
 While it will be easy to find out who won which race when, it may be difficult to place wagers on this information alone as there are often extenuating circumstances such as riders having engine trouble, weather affecting races or even accidents.
 It is also important to note how teams do in practise sessions, as well as qualifying races, as this can also offer invaluable insight into driver behaviour.